ShareTraitProject/ShareTrait/README.md

 ## Contributing new data to ShareTrait
 To contribute data on metabolic rates, fecundity or development of ectotherms, please contact us (email: felixpleiva@gmail.com).
 We are actualy working in generating  spreadsheet-type templates (.csv; .xls) in conjunction with a file describing the metadata.
 It will facilitate contributors with the data entry process.
-Hsve a look to the Google questionnare [here](https://forms.gle/WB9chZnbgewVqi9x6).
+Have a look to the draft Google questionnare [here](https://forms.gle/WB9chZnbgewVqi9x6).